Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Consideration of framework agreements

-Shopware Check: The basic version already provides simple customer group prices.
-However, for more complex pricing structures, you'll need extensions like the B2B Suite plugin or custom adaptations.
-Carefully assess whether your pricing models can be implemented without extensive programming.
+Shopware Check: The basic version already offers simple customer group prices.
+For more complex pricing structures, however, you'll need extensions like the B2B Suite plugin or custom adjustments.
+Carefully check whether your specific pricing models can be implemented without extensive programming.

 Customer-specific assortments and catalogs